Why Jamie Spears' Lawyer Claims He "Saved" Britney Spears' Life - E! Online

 In 2008, Jamie was appointed co-conservator of Britney's estate along with Andrew M. Wallet, with permanent letters of conservatorship being issued in 2009.
 Andrew resigned from the position in 2019, making Jamie the sole conservator of Britney's estate.

 But in 2020, Britney's legal team filed a request for Bessemer Trust Co. to be appointed conservator of her estate.
-Later that year, a judge appointed the organization to serve as co-conservator along with Jamie despite Britney's lawyer, Sam Ingham, telling the court, per GMA, "it's no secret" the Grammy winner "doesn't want her father as conservator."
+Later that year, a judge appointed the organization to serve as co-conservator along with Jamie despite Britney's lawyer, Samuel D. Ingham III, telling the court, per GMA, "it's no secret" the Grammy winner "doesn't want her father as conservator."

 The release of The New York Times' documentary Framing Britney Spears—which examines the conservatorship battle and the media's treatment of the singer—has sparked further interest in the case.
 And despite the #FreeBritney movement, Vivian, who was featured in the film, told GMA "Jamie serves as Britney's conservator because loves he her" and "wants the best for Britney."